biowdl/PacBio-subreads-processing/docs/index.md

 This pipeline can be used to process Pacific Biosciences subread BAM files.
-It generates ccs reads (using pbccs), demultiplexes the ccs reads into samples (using lima) and polishes the reads (using isoseq3-refine for RNA).
+It generates ccs reads (using pbccs), demultiplexes the ccs reads into samples (using lima) and polishes the reads (using isoseq3 refine for RNA).

 This pipeline is part of [BioWDL](https://biowdl.github.io/) developed by the SASC team